mrfelpa/Collector/README.md

 - Clone the repository using the git clone https://github.com/mrfelpa/Collector.git

-- Navigate to the Sherlock project folder.
+- Navigate to the Colletctor project folder.

 - Install the dependencies by running: